SolForge

 - 100 % negative mentions

-Overall, users report that the iPad version of the game exhibits slightly better stability, with fewer bugs compared to other platforms, though issues still persist.
+The iPad version of the game is generally perceived as having fewer bugs compared to other platforms, though users note that stability issues still persist to some extent.

 “The iPad version seems to be a lot less buggy (but not much).”